Plagiarism in Computer Science Courses

 The following policy will apply for all Computer Science courses:

 Any person found guilty of plagiarism will be penalised.
-They should expect to receive zero marks for the work to which it relates, and may receive greater penalties in accordance with the University's Examination Statute and the Statute on Student Conduct.
+They should expect to receive zero marks for the work to which it relates, and may receive greater penalties in accordance with the University's Statute on Student Conduct.

-Any person found guilty of knowingly allowing their work to be copied should also expect to receive zero marks, and may receive greater penalities in accordance with the Examination Statute and the Statute on Student Conduct.
+Any person found guilty of knowingly allowing their work to be copied for the purpose of plagiarism should also expect to receive zero marks, and may receive greater penalities in accordance with the Statute on Student Conduct.

 The following notes are intended to help students and staff understand what is and is not acceptable under this policy and what happens when plagiarism is suspected.